BalaGanaparthi/OktaOauth2ProtectedTIH/SETUP.md

 ## Register OAuth protected Token Inline Hook
 1. Navigate to {`Admin Console`} -> `Workflow` -> `Inline Hooks`
 2. Click on `Add Inline Hook` and select `Token` from the drop-down menue
-3. Enter `Name` (Example : `Oauth2 Protected IDMapper`)
+3. Enter `Name` (Example : `LoginHelperService`)
 4. Enter `URL` (With the TIH_ENDPOINT_URL of the deployed TIH service)
 4. For `Authentication` select `OAuth 2.0`
-5. For `Oauth2 Protected IDMapper` select `Use private key`
+5. For `LoginHelperService` select `Use private key`
-6. For `Client ID` enter the client id of the TIH client app : (Value stored previously as TIH_CLIENT-APP_CLIENT_ID)
+6. For `Client ID` enter the client id of the TIH client app : (Value stored previously as M2MWebHookApp_CLIENT_ID)
-7. For `Public key` select the key created previously (Example : TIH-OAuth2-Key)
+7. For `Public key` select the key created previously (Example : Webhook-OAuth2-Key)
 8. For `Token URL` enter the value saved as `${TIH_ENDPOINT_URL}`
-9. For Scope enter the scope create previousl : `idmapper.tihservice.execute`
+9. For Scope enter the scope create previousl : `idmapper.token-enrichment.execute`
 10. Click `Save`

 ## Create a Single Page Application that represents as a Customer facing application
-> Represents user facing application
+> Represents user facing application (Example : Specialty)
 1. Navigate to {`Admin Console`} -> `Applications` -> `Applications`
 2. Click `Create App Integration`
 3. For `Sign-in method` select `OIDC - OpenID Connect`
 4. For `Application type` select `Single-Page Application`
 5. Click `Next`
-6. Enter `App integration name` (Example : `ClientSPApp`)
+6. Enter `App integration name` (Example : `CVSClientApp`)
 7. For `Grant type` accept defaults (`Authorization Code` Selected)
 8. For `Assignments` -> `Controlled access` select `Allow everyone in your organization to access`
 9. For `Enable immediate access` accept default (`Enable immediate access with Federation Broker Mode` Selected)
 10. Click `Save`
 11. Being at `General` tab, copy `Client ID` of the application
     1.  > Save the copied client ID for later use : (Referred as SP-APP_CLIENT_ID)
-    2. 0oa5fwevhkX4mJhEE1d7
+    2. Example value : 0oa5fwevhkX4mJhEE1d7

 ## Create an Authorization Server for Authenticating and Authorizing the end-users
 > Represents the Authorization server interacting with end-users accessing user-facing apps